dpc-sdp/ckanext-workflow/README.md

 7. Remove the `hierarchy_form` from the `ckan.plugins` setting in ``development.ini`` and ``production.ini`` files, e.g.

 8. Restart CKAN.
-For example if you've deployed CKAN with Apache on Ubuntu:
+For example if you've deployed CKAN with Docker:

-         sudo service apache2 reload
+         docker-compose restart ckan